deadsquirrel/deadsquirrel/README.md

 - 👀 And I’m an alcogolic.
 Oh, no!
 I am Erlang developer! ...
-If you need my CV - push tis link
+If you need my CV - push this link